jasminediaconu/GoGreen/doc/sprint6/issue-distribution5.md

 ## Overview (Svetoslav)

+* Finish the overview this sprint
+* Help him with the ComboBox
+* Do the algorithm for the graph

 MUST HAVE:

+* Make new logo

 * Overview graph part, part of gamification bonus points
 * In the serverRequest class there is getactivities
 * Get the activity list